liip/LiipFormTranslationChoiceBundle/README.md

 By default, the request locale is used, but you can set the `locale` option if you need to override this.

+By default the values are sorted alphabetically.
+If you don't want them to be sorted use the `sorted' option set to false.

 Validation constraint
 ---------------------